jorafx/jora/README.md

 | [jora-web](/jora-web)       | an adequate web client                   |
 | [jora-canvas](/jora-canvas) | a very simple canvas that let's you place the items in a space, should really really need a electronic board |
 | [jora-slack](/jora-slack)   | a simple slack integration               |

 There might be more and we'll probably kill a few of these off too...

+### One repo?
+Why?

+1. It's very simple.
+It's ... jora
+2. Daniel wants it - he's the youngest so we let him decide
+3. [Google does it for all their stuff](https://www.youtube.com/watch?v=W71BTkUbdqE) so it might work

 ## Is this a real thing?
 No, not yet… but it might be.
 We'll see